microsoft/EdgeML/README.md

 the UIST '19 publication on [Gesturepod](/docs/publications/GesturePod-UIST19.pdf),
 the BuildSys '19 publication on [MSC-RNN](/docs/publications/MSCRNN.pdf),
-the NeurIPS '19 publication on [Shallow RNNs](/docs/publications/Sha-RNN.pdf), and the ICML '20 publication on [DROCC](/docs/publications/drocc.pdf).
+the NeurIPS '19 publication on [Shallow RNNs](/docs/publications/Sha-RNN.pdf), the ICML '20 publication on [DROCC](/docs/publications/drocc.pdf),
+and the NeurIPS '20 publication on [RNNPool](/docs/publications/RNNPool.pdf).

 Also checkout the [ELL](https://github.com/Microsoft/ELL) project which can